FREQUENTLY ASKED QUESTIONS

 Further studies are required to determine how exactly FAEs work in psoriasis.
 Dimethylfumarate appears to be the major active ingredient and further investigation into refining the currently available FAE formulation may reduce the side effect profile and make it a more acceptable treatment for psoriasis.

 Yes, we have sell Fumaric acid to worldwide.

 Our packing for Fumaric acid was available at 25 kgs and 50 kgs in Bags.
-For more information about Fumaric acid packing details, you can contact us.

 For specific information or assistance about our product, please feel free to contact us by phone, fax or e-mail.
 If you are already an acrylic acid customer, please contact your sales representative.
 If you are a new customer, please find and appropriate contact here.